Subham-wq/LogisticRegression/README.md

 # LogisticRegression
-Sample code on how to apply Logistics Regression Logistic regression is a popular statistical model used for binary classification tasks.
+Sample code on how to apply Logistics Regression.
+Logistic regression is a popular statistical model used for binary classification tasks.
 It is a supervised learning algorithm that predicts the probability of an instance belonging to a particular class.
 The output of logistic regression is a probability score between 0 and 1, which can then be converted into a binary decision using a predefined threshold.

 The theory behind logistic regression is based on the logistic function, also known as the sigmoid function.
 The sigmoid function is defined as: